Colonial India: Danish

-Denmark–Norway held colonial possessions in India for more than 200 years, but the Danish presence in India was of little significance to the major European powers as they presented neither a military nor a mercantile threat.
-Denmark–Norway established trading outposts in Tranquebar, Tamil Nadu (1620), Serampore, West Bengal (1755), Calicut, Kerala (1752) and the Nicobar Islands (1750s).
+Denmark held several factories in India for more than 200 years, but the Danish presence in India was of little significance to the major European powers as they presented neither a military nor a mercantile threat.
+Denmark–Norway established trading outposts in Tranquebar, Tamil Nadu (1620); Serampore, West Bengal (1755); Calicut, Kerala (1752) and the Nicobar Islands (1750s).
 At one time, the main Danish and Swedish East Asia companies together imported more tea to Europe than the British did.
-Their outposts lost economic and strategic importance, and Tranquebar, the last Dano-Norwegian outpost, was sold to the British on 16 October 1868.
+Their outposts lost economic and strategic importance, and Tranquebar, the last Danish outpost, was sold to the British on 16 October 1868.

 Other external powers

 Sweden

-The Swedish East India Company, active between 1731 and 1813, briefly possessed a factory in Parangipettai.
+The Swedish East India Company (1731–1813) very briefly possessed a factory in Parangipettai for about one month of 1733 before being evicted by a combined Anglo–French force.

+Croatia

+The Republic of Ragusa (1358–1808) had a settlement in Gandaulim (Ilhas) (Sau Brás) in Goa, where they built a replica of St Blaise's Church in 1605 dedicated to St Blaise (Sao Brás).
+As of March 2025, roughly 250 Goan residents gained Croatian citizenship by proving lineage to the Croatian settlers.
+However, this path to European Union citizenship is rarely pursued as birth certificates are required dating all the way back to the 1600s.
+It is far less burdensome for Goan residents to gain Portuguese (EU) citizenship, as Goa was a Portuguese colony as recent as 1961.

 Austria

 The Austrian colonisation of the Nicobar Islands (Nikobaren, renamed to the Theresia Islands [Theresia-Inseln]) involved a series of three separate attempts to colonize and settle the Nicobar Islands by the Habsburg monarchy, and later the Austrian Empire, between 1778 and 1886.
 During the period of Austrian colonisation, the Nicobar Islands were previously colonized by the Danish in 1756, but were abandoned due to multiple outbreaks of malaria.